pabloinigoblasco/pabloinigoblasco/index.md

-# Simulation Portfolio - Demos and Technology Samples
+# Pablo Iñigo Blasco - Robot Simulation Portfolio - Demos and Technology Samples

 This portfolio showcases a selection of publicly available simulation projects, created independently or with teams under my leadership, using a variety of robotics simulation platforms.
 These demos are representative examples, illustrating the full lifecycle of simulation development with an emphasis on practical applications and realistic robotic behavior.